informatics-lab/blog/_posts/2017/2017-07-21-adaptive-dask-clusters-on-kubernetes-and-aws.md

 ## Running the adaptive cluster

-The Kubernetes config for creating teh adaptive cluster [lives here][lab-dask-k8s].
+The Kubernetes config for creating the adaptive cluster [lives here][lab-dask-k8s].

-The Dask scheduler cli allows you to pass it a python file using the `--preload /path/tp/my/file.py` which it calls when starting up the server.
+The Dask scheduler command line tool allows you to pass it a python file using the `--preload /path/tp/my/file.py` which it calls when starting up the server.
 It must contain a function called `dask_setup(cluster)` which gets a cluster object as an argument.

 In our [preload file][lab-dask-adaptive-preload] we also define the adaptive cluster class which implements the `scale_up(n)` and `scale_down(workers)` methods and attached it to the cluster in the setup function.
 These methods call out to the Kubernetes API and modify the number of workers in the [worker replica set][lab-dask-k8s-workers].

 In order to do this the scheduler must have permissions to access the Kubernetes API.
 This is done with a [Service account][lab-dask-k8s-svcacc] and [RBAC][kubernetes-rbac].

 We are exposing the scheduler as a service within the Kubernetes cluster.
-So we can connect to it from our [Jupyter notebooks][lab-k8s-jupyter also running on the cluster.
+So we can connect to it from our [Jupyter notebooks][lab-k8s-jupyter] also running on the cluster.
 We are also exposing the scheduler status page externally via an ingress so we can check the status of the cluster.

 ![Dask Tasks Scaling](https://images.informaticslab.co.uk/misc/00a5ab452c75e9d0848c6a38f4f6ac90.png)